Program Information & Course Descriptions

 Course outlines are normally available 1-2 weeks prior to the start of term in D2L.

-The Summer blended course(s) begin with face-to-face classes at the University of Calgary, during Summer term, with online follow up.
-Fall, Winter and Spring courses are offered fully online using Desire2Learn and Zoom.
+In the Summer term students participate in blended course(s).
+Fall, Winter and Spring courses are offered fully online.
 For additional information regarding online delivery, please refer to the Online Delivery & eLearn website.